-King County Metro will provide storage and maintenance facilities for the Sound Transit buses operated by King County Metro under this Agreement.
+King County Metro will provide storage and maintenance facilities for up to Sound Transit buses operated by King County Metro under this Agreement.
+For any number above 125 buses, the cost for storage and maintenance facilities will be determined by the Parties using the Task Order process described in Section 12.4.